 Are Vegans More Likely To Have a Biotin Deficiency?

 I could not find any current research suggesting that vegans have a greater risk of biotin deficiency compared to other diets.
-Still, I was also hard pressed to much find research on this topic!
+Still, I was also hard pressed to much find research on this topic in the first place!

 Here is a bit about what I found…

 One study compared biotin status in vegans to lacto ovo vegetarians (those who include dairy and eggs but no meat) and mixed diets.
-The results suggested that vegans did not have impaired biotin status comparatively.
+The results suggested that vegans did not have impaired biotin status comparatively (4).

 Furthermore, the lacto ovo vegetarian group had the features of consuming dairy products at a minimum of twice per week, and meat less than once per month.

-What are biotin rich vegan foods?
+What are biotin strong vegan foods?
 I’m so glad you asked!
-Lets discuss that very subject next.
+Lets discuss some next!